-STEPHEN HARRIGAN is the author of nine previous books, including The New York Times best seller The Gates of the Alamo and Remember Ben Clayton, which among other awards won the James Fenimore Cooper Prize from the Society of American Historians for best historical novel.
-He is… More about Stephen Harrigan
+Stephen Harrigan is the author of nine previous books, including the New York Times bestseller The Gates of the Alamo and Remember Ben Clayton, which among other awards won the James Fenimore Cooper Prize from the Society of American Historians for best historical novel.
+He is also… More about Stephen Harrigan

 “The historical novel at its best…With it, Harrigan [has] emerged as the leading Texan writer of his generation and an American writer of the first rank.” —San Francisco Chronicle

 “The first great novel of the 21st century….This is storytelling at its finest.” —Fort Worth Star-Telegram

 “A time and a place, a vanished world in which gallant death and honor still held tangible appeal, while merciless slaughter was more likely the rule, are evoked with great skill.” —The New York Times Book Review